Dust, pollution and daily wear all conspire to cloud the brilliance of a gemstone and dull the surface of precious metals.

 - ...clean your pearls in an ultrasonic cleaner; the vibrations can shatter them, especially if the nacre is thin or cracked.

 - ...use chemical cleaners; especially those containing ammonia and bleach, as this will destroy their lustre.

 - ...expose to excessive heat; because they contain organic material and water, pearls can also crack if exposed to excessive dryness.

-- The opals used in our jewellery are a mix of doublet and triplets.
-Do not clean your opal jewellery in an ultrasonic and avoid prolonged exposure to water and chemicals.
+- The opals used in our jewelry are a mix of doublet and triplets.
+Do not clean your opal jewelry in an ultrasonic and avoid prolonged exposure to water and chemicals.
 This can cause damage to the opal.
-Use a soft, slightly damp cloth to gently clean your opal jewellery.
+Use a soft, slightly damp cloth to gently clean your opal jewelry.

-- Store your opal jewellery in the soft pouch provided with your purchase.
+- Store your opal jewelry in the soft pouch provided with your purchase.
 Keep away from very hot and cold temperatures.

-Should you have any other questions regarding your Jewellery Care, please drop our email@example.com
+Should you have any other questions regarding your Jewelry Care, please drop our email@example.com